blosavio/chlog/README.md

         </li>
       </ul>
       <p>
         These are just starting guidelines.
-Careful judgment may say that a change in a function&apos;s defaults will in all cases be a non-breaking change.
-        Or, a change in the documentation might be so severe that it&apos;s elevated to a breaking change.
+Careful judgment may say that a change &nbsp;in a function&apos;s defaults will in all cases be a non-breaking change.
+Or, a &nbsp;change in the documentation might be so severe that it&apos;s elevated to a breaking &nbsp;change.
       </p>
       <p>
-        One important kind of change that kinda defies categorization is bug-fixes.
-According to the notion that a non-breaking change must be a perfect drop-in replacement, a bug fix would classify as a breaking change.
-Tentative policy: Bug fixes are non-breaking changes, but it depends on the scenario.
+        One important kind of change that sorta defies categorization is &nbsp;bug-fixes.
+According to the notion that a non-breaking change must be a perfect
+        &nbsp;drop-in replacement, a bug fix would classify as a breaking change.
+Tentative &nbsp;policy: Bug fixes are non-breaking changes, but it depends on the scenario.
       </p>
       <h3>
         Formal specifications state required information
       </h3>
       <p>
-        Each version has required information that is explicitly delineated in the <a href= "https://github.com/blosavio/chlog/blob/main/src/chlog/changelog_specifications.clj">specifications</a>.
-Correctness of a changelog, or any sub-component of the changelog, may be verified by <a href="https://blosavio.github.io/chlog/chlog.changelog-validations.html">validating</a> the changelog against those specifications.
+        Each version has required information that is explicitly delineated in &nbsp;the <a href= "https://github.com/blosavio/chlog/blob/main/src/chlog/changelog_specifications.clj">specifications</a>.
+Correctness of a changelog, or any sub-component of the changelog, may be &nbsp;verified by <a href="https://blosavio.github.io/chlog/chlog.changelog-validations.html">validating</a> the changelog against those specifications.
       </p>
       <h3>